Kotlin/dokka/dokka-runners/runner-gradle-plugin/docs/DESIGN.md

             // those will be set by DGP from information retrieved from KGP displayName.set(name)
             platform.set(KotlinPlatformType.jvm)
-            jdkVersion.set(8) // TODO: only used for jvm and android - may be it's not needed at all
             languageVersion.set(KotlinVersion.KOTLIN_2_1) // or just string?
             apiVersion.set(KotlinVersion.KOTLIN_2_1)